BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Expanded Legendary Pools/README.md

 BL2 Expanded Legendary Pools
 ============================

-Adds all legendaries/uniques/pearls/seraph items (weapons, grenade mods, class mods, shields, relics) into the global "legendary" loot pools.
-This was basically taken directly from BL2 Better Loot and repackaged as standalone functionality, since folks may find it useful without wanting to buff their loot more generally.
+Adds all legendary items into the global "legendary" loot pools, and by default adds all uniques, seraphs, and pearlescents into the legendary pools.
+This applies to weapons, grenade mods, class mods, shields, and even relics.
+The mod will also by default add in gemstone weapons into the E-Tech pool, so that those will drop throughout the game (though this, like most of the functionality in this mod, can be configured easily).

+To compensate for the increased number of items which are available in the legendary/E-tech pools, this mod also doubles the chances of those drops, by default.
+An optional configuration section can be used to revert those rates to the standard drop rates, or set them to drop three times as often, instead.

+This mod was basically taken straight out of BL2 Better Loot, though there are a few functional differences.
+This mod will **not** play nicely with Better Loot, or my Cold Dead Hands mod, for that matter!
+Those mods already improve the loot drops in their own ways, and having this mod on top will result in undefined behavior.

-This isn't entirely dissimilar from FromDarkHell's `BL1Loot.txt`, though that mod just adds a bunch of stuff to the legendary weapons pool (and doesn't include things like COMs), whereas this one adds things to their respective loot pools and allows for more configuration.
+This mod isn't entirely dissimilar to FromDarkHell's `BL1Loot.txt`, though that mod just adds a bunch of stuff to the legendary weapons pool (and doesn't include things like COMs), whereas this one adds things to their respective loot pools and allows for more configuration.